 Customer Database: A dedicated database to store and manage both online and local customer information.
 This is recommended with the open for the online storefront.

-Inventory and Order Database: This separate inventory database may be necessary to manage real-time stock levels for both online and in-store sales., and checks on what orders were shipped out or received by the warehouse.
+Inventory and Order Database: This separate inventory database may be necessary to manage real-time stock levels for both online and in-store sales, and checks on what orders were shipped out or received by the warehouse.

 Would you recommend creating a separate new system for the online storefront or incorporating elements of the online storefront into the current process model?
 Explain your reasoning.